School of Education

 One of the biggest changes is that the School of Education at UAA no longer offers any initial licensure programs.
 See the Initial Licensure Program Information for a list of programs that are no longer offered at UAA.

-As always, change provides new opportunities and we look forward to sharing an exciting year with our students and with the community.
+The Director's office and program faculty offices have relocated to the Administration/Humanities Building, in suite 103.
+As always, change provides new opportunities and we look forward to sharing an exciting year with our students and with the community in our new location.

 Initial licensure programs are no longer admitting students.
 Initial licensure opportunities are available to students in UAA's service area through the UAF School of Education and the Alaska College of Education at UAS.